brigademate/legal/TERMS_OF_USE.md

-# Terms of Use for BrigadeMate_refined
+# Terms of Use for BrigadeMate

-Effective Date: 14 January 2026
+Effective Date: 20 January 2026

 ## 1. Acceptance of Terms
-By accessing or using BrigadeMate_refined, you agree to these Terms of Use.
+By accessing or using BrigadeMate, you agree to these Terms of Use.
 If you do not agree, do not use the app.

 Service Operator: **not specified in project files**.
 Please provide the legal name and address of the operator/owner.